 Total time taken: 26490 milliseconds(26 seconds)

-I choose explicitly for just the framework files so that I could develop without worrying about reloading/validating the cache files.
-Having everything cached saves a second on the total of the requests 25546 milliseconds
+I choose explicitly for the framework files to develop without worrying about reloading/validating the cache files.
+Having everything cached saves a second on the total of the requests, 25546 milliseconds

 This significantly expands the amount of data/requests I can handle per second without the server even breaking a sweat.